yelbachir/multgam_pkg/README.md

 ## 2. Usage

 The package learns univariate and multivariate probability distributions whose parameters are represented by sums of unknown smooth functions to be learned.
 The log-likelihood of the (vector of) output variables should be expressed as the sum of the individual output variables.
-In practice, `multgam` interprets a GAM as a multiple linear regression whose coefficients are subject to the L2 penalty.
-In the smooth functions case, the regularization matrices are dense and represent the smoothing matrices (computed by the software), and in the non-smooth functions case, the regularization matrices are the identity matrices that the user can choose to assign different regularization weights for different non-smooth functions; see the argument `groupReg` in the main function `mtgam`.
+In practice, `multgam` interprets a GAM as a multiple linear regression model whose coefficients are subject to the L2 penalty.
+In the smooth functions case, the regularization matrices are dense and represent the smoothing matrices (computed by the software).
+In the non-smooth functions case, the regularization matrices are the identity matrices to which the user can assign different regularization hyper-parameters for different non-smooth functions; see the argument `groupReg` in the main function `mtgam` below.

 ### 2.1.
 Main function